Muhammad Rahim al Afghani

-Muhammad Rahim is an Afghan who is held in captivity by the United States Government at Guantanamo Bay.
+Muhammad Rahim (born 1965) is an Afghan national who is held in captivity by the United States Government at Guantanamo Bay.
 He was born in eastern Afghanistan.
 Muhammad Rahim worked for an Afghan government committee that worked to eliminate opium poppies from the nation.
 He was forced to leave his job by the Taliban.
 In 1979, Rahim fled Afghanistan with his brother over the border of Pakistan.
 Their departure was triggered by the Soviet Union invasion into Afghanistan.

-In 2007 The Nation reported that Muhammad Rahim and Sheikh Ilyas Khel had been apprehended by Pakistani security officials.
+In 2007, The Nation reported that Rahim and Sheikh Ilyas Khel had been apprehended by Pakistani security officials.
 The Nation described him as "Osama bin Laden's special aide", and asserted he had negotiated with Hazrat Ali in early 2002.

-While in Pakistan, Muhammad Rahim was captured and turned over to the U.S. Central Intelligence Agency (CIA) for interrogations regarding Rahim's interactions with the Taliban.
+Pakistan turned Rahim over to the U.S. Central Intelligence Agency (CIA) for interrogation regarding Rahim's interactions with the Taliban.
 In CIA custody, Rahim was subjected to long periods of sleep deprivation and other methods of torture as part of the Rendition, Detention and Interrogation (RDI) Program.
 He was the last known person to be admitted subject to the CIA's RDI program.